stammen/angle/README.md

 (http://go.microsoft.com/fwlink/?LinkID=532421).

-To obtain information about the tools used for Windows Holographic development, including Microsoft Visual Studio 2015 Update 2 and the Microsoft HoloLens Emulator, go to [Install the tools](https://developer.microsoft.com/windows/holographic/install_the_tools).
+To obtain information about the tools used for Windows Holographic development, including Microsoft Visual Studio 2017 and the Microsoft HoloLens Emulator, go to [Install the tools](https://developer.microsoft.com/windows/holographic/install_the_tools).

 ## System requirements